russjudge/ArtemisManager/README.md

 Stuff that will NOT be done:
 -- Mission editor/scripting.
 There is already an adaquate tool for this.
--- DMX editor.
-There appears to already be an adaquate tool for this, though I have not tested it.
+-- DMX editor, assuming my review of Artemis Bridge Tools shows this to be an adequate tool for DMX editing.
 -- Graphics for Artemis SBS.
 No modeling, no meshes, nothing of this.
 This isn't where my expertise lies and would be nothing be frustration if I were to even try.

 Once out of beta, examination of Artemis Cosmos will be performed.
 If it is determined that Artemis Cosmos is similar enough to Artemis SBS, then Artemis Manager will be modified to offer support for Artemis Cosmos as well--otherwise a new tool might be built to support Artemis Cosmos.
+Based on preliminary information I've received, I think a new tool will be likely as much of the support that Artemis Manager provides for Artemis SBS has been complete re-worked for Artemis Cosmos.

 However, before work to support Artemis Cosmos is performed, examination of my application "The Big Red Button of Death" will be performed.
 It has been reported that this does not work anymore.
 Coding for self-destruct is pretty straight-forward, so the plan is to create a new application that is cross-platform (Windows & Android) that will